 I love salads, but I will admit, sometimes I’m left wanting more substance to my meal.
 Which is why I am head-over-heals for this hearty Falafel Salad!
 This salad combines the best of both worlds: heaps of vegetables, piles of healthy vibrant flavours, and perfectly cooked crunchy falafels that are so satisfying!Jump to Recipe

 As a busy mom, I don’t always have the time to make a complicated meal when I get home.
 I will therefore often use a pre-packaged falafel mix as it is SO easy and takes one less step out of this recipe.
-Of course I’ve given you the option to make your own!
-I love that the Nature’s Fare Markets falafel mix has such wholesome ingredients in it and is BC made, which makes me feel good about using this as a shortcut when I need it.
-I buy most of my groceries at Nature’s Fare – if you’re lucky enough to live in the Okanagan go check them out!
-They are opening soon in White Rock as well.
+Of course, I’ve given you the option to make your own!
+Also for the veggies in the salad, feel free to add more should you wish: sweet peppers would be amazing, for instance!

-- 1 -284g box Falafel mix (I used Casbah brand) OR 1 recipe for Quick Falafels below
+- 1 -284 gram box Falafel mix OR 1 recipe for Quick Falafels below

 - vegetable oil for frying the falafels